serengil/deepface/README.md

 ## Citation

-Please cite deepface in your publications if it helps your research.
+Please cite deepface in your publications if it helps your research - see [`CITATIONS`](https://github.com/serengil/deepface/blob/master/CITATIONS.md) for more details.
 Here are its BibTex entries:

-If you use deepface for facial recogntion purposes, please cite the this publication.
+If you use deepface in your research for facial recogntion purposes, please cite this publication.

 ```BibTeX
 @inproceedings{serengil2020lightface,